-What is an Internal Filter?
+What Is An Internal Aquarium Filter?

 An Internal fish tank filter is a fully submersible filter that is placed inside your fish tank.

 Unlike external filters that need to be kept in cabinets or hang on the back of your fish tank.
-Internal filters are placed inside your aquarium allowing you to place your aquarium up against a wall.
+Internal filters are placed inside your aquarium, allowing you to place your aquarium up against a wall.

 Internal filters are great for smaller fish tanks but can also help with dead spots in larger tanks.